biosimulations/biosimulations-physiome/projects/6cf/workspace/Doc/README.rst

 Known issues
 ===================

-1. During curation process, we noticed trivial typographical errors in parameter units and references in Table 3 of `Bursztyn, Limor, et al (2007)`_.
-Hence, we correct these in Table 4 to remove potential confusion.
+1. A few inconsistencies of parameter values and units, which seems to be typos and listed in the following table.

 .. figure::  Doc/para.png
    :width: 85%
    :align: center
-   :alt: Correction of primary Table 3
+   :alt: Inconsistency of parameter values and units

-   Correction of primary Table 3
+   Inconsistency of parameter values and units

-2. We have summarized experiment settings along with simulation results, providing more details that were not included in the primary paper.
+2. The specification of experiment settings for simulation is incomplete in the primary paper, and the experiment settings that we use are summarized along with simulation results.

 .. _OpenCOR: https://opencor.ws/